 Importantly, even when deploying the hugely popular Office 365 suite, it’s not just about using applications like Outlook or Word; the most popular usage was OneDrive for file storage, making security even more important to validate identity.
 Less popular uses were thin clients, workstations and SSO.
 VDI remains a minority technology for many organisations, while SSO brings great potential around user experience, but is often viewed as a lower priority when budgets are defined.

 It is clear that mobile tokens are the most commonly used form of authentication (at 75%), and interestingly, the data suggests that almost all organisations don’t use multiple methods.
-Hardware tokens – the longest running offering – have declined to just 27%, with the convenience of mobile tokens clearly being a key driver in helping meet user demands.
-Screen challenges are the most recent offering, and is already equalling physical tokens.
+Hardware tokens – the longest-running offering – have declined to just 27%, with the convenience of mobile tokens clearly being a key driver in helping meet user demands.
+Screen challenges are the most recent offering and are already equalling physical tokens.

 Although most end-users do not offer a choice of authentication based on preference (58%) , there is a significant number of those who do (42%), highlighting how important it is to show that providing a positive user experience is key in driving adoption and reducing the soft costs of authentication deployment (such as support calls).